South Staffordshire Railway: Norton branch

+A colliery line was opened on 1 February 1858 from Norton Junction to Norton Crossing Junction, a distance of 2 3/4 miles.

 Cannock Chase Railway

 The Cannock Chase Railway was authorised in 1860 to provide a link between the Cannock Mineral Railway and the Marquis of Anglesey's colliery interests.
 It ran east from Hednesford to Rawnsley, with a spur to Heathy Leasows to connect with the Littleworth Tramway.
 The Cannock Chase Railway was opened on 7 October 1862, and was worked by the collieries themselves.

 Norton branch extension railway

 A continuation of the Norton branch from Norton Crossing Junction opened on 25 April 1879.
 The line continued to East Cannock Junction on the Walsall to Rugeley line, forming a through route.

 Grouping and nationalisation, and afterwards

 In 1923 the London and North Western Railway was incorporated within the new London Midland and Scottish Railway (LMS), as part of a process known as the "Grouping" of the railways, following the Railways Act 1921.
 By this time the distinct character of the former South Staffordshire Railway was waning.
-In 1948 the railways were once again reorganised, following the Transport Act, 1947, which resulted in the LMS being taken into national ownership as part of British Railways.
+In 1948 the railways were once again reorganised, following the Transport Act 1947, which resulted in the LMS being taken into national ownership as part of British Railways.

 Following the end of World War II there was a steep decline in the use of local passenger trains, and of wagonload goods services, and British Railways accumulated huge losses.
 While some small-scale closures had taken place in the 1950s, by the following decade it was plain that the situation needed to be managed.